Caesarovich/djs_bot_base/README.md

 - `channelJoin` (NewVoiceState): Emmitted when a member joins a channel no matter if the user was in a channel before or not.
 - `channelLeave` (OldVoiceState): Emitted when a user leaves a channel no matter if the user is going in another channel or not.
 - `channelSwitch` (OldVoiceState, NewVoiceState): Emitted when a user switchs channel.

+# Settings

+The settings are a bunch of values that you want to be able to change easily.
+These includes many values by default (See below).
+You can add anything you want in the Settings.
+I recommand putting every password, API keys and sensitive information there.
+So you just need to be careful with this file when sharing your code.
+Here are the default settings and their utility:

+> **Version** (Optionnal): Your bot's version number.
+This is only used by the `botinfo` command so if you don't want this command you can just ignore it.
+>
+> **BotToken** (Required): This is your bot's [Discord API Token](https://discord.com/developers/applications).
+>
+> **Prefix** (Required): This is the prefix used by the command handler.
+>
+> **CommandDelay** (Required): The delay (In seconds) of the command handler.
+This delay the usage of command for the users to avoid your bot being spammed by the same user.
+>
+> **OwnerID** (Required): This is your [Discord User ID](https://www.youtube.com/watch?v=KAOfKtqE0X0).
+It's used by the bot to identify who is his owner.
+Usefull for commands that are reserved to you.
+You can access "yourself" with `Bot.owner`.
+>
+> **InviteLink** (Optionnal): This is the bot's invite link used by the `invite` command.
+>
+> **SupportInviteLink** (Optionnal): The link to your bot's support server. it's used by the `support` command.
+>
+> **Database** (Optionnal): There you put your database credentials.
+Leave it disabled if you don't want to connect a database.
+Be careful to disable commands and modules that uses a database if you disable it !
+>
+> **DisabledModules** (Required): An array of disabled modules.
+(Leave "GuildSettings" disabled if you don't conenct a database).
+You must put the module's name initialised with `new CustomModuleBase` and not the module's file name.
+>
+> **DisabledCommands** (Required): An array of disabled commands.
+As well as for the modules, you put the command's name and not the file name.

+**Note:** Settings are dynamicaly refreshed by the refresh command.

 /!\ This file is not finished /!\